Financial accounts

 Larger revisions are in general performed in August and published in September.
 Revisions concerning both financial and non-financial accounts are coordinated with the non-financial accounts team.
 When the accounts are published in September the financial accounts can be revised all the way back to 1995.
 Larger revisions are mentioned in the publications.

-Benchmark revisions are performed every fourth year.
+Benchmark revisions are performed every fifth year.
 The last benchmark revision was in 2024 and the next one will be in 2029.

 Contact